basho-labs/little_riak_book/en/05-app-guide.md

-    Because keys are only unique within a bucket, the same unique identifier can be used in different buckets to represent different information about the same entity (e.g., a customer address might be in an `address` bucket with the customer id as its key).
+    Because keys are only unique within a bucket, the same unique identifier can be used in different buckets to represent different information about the same entity (e.g., a customer address might be in an `address` bucket with the customer id as its key, whereas the customer id as a key in a `contacts` bucket would presumably contain contact information).

-(@namespace) Know thy namespaces.
+(@namespace) Know your namespaces.

-    **Bucket types** (introduced in Riak 2.0) offer a way to secure and configure buckets.
-Buckets offer namespaces and configurable request parameters for keys.
-Both are good ways to segregate keys for data modeling.
+    Riak has several levels of namespaces when storing data.

+    Historically, buckets have been what most thought of as Riak's virtual namespaces.

+    The newest level: **bucket types**, introduced in Riak 2.0, which group buckets for configuration and security purposes.

-    However, keys themselves define their own namespaces.
+    Less obviously, keys are their own namespaces.
 If you want a hierarchy for your keys that looks like `sales/customer/month`, you don't need nested buckets: you just need to name your keys appropriately, as discussed in (@keys). `sales` can be your bucket, while each key is prepended with customer name and month.

-(@views) Write your own views.
+(@views) Know your queries.

-    The other name for this rule? **Know your queries.**

-    Dynamic queries in Riak are expensive.
-Writing is cheap.
+    Writing data is cheap.
 Disk space is cheap.

+    Dynamic queries in Riak are very, very expensive.

     As your data flows into the system, generate the views you're going to want later.
 That magazine sales example from (@keys)?
 The December